mozilla/application-services/docs/contributing.md

   - Run `cargo test --all` to make sure all tests still pass and no warnings are emitted.
   - Run `cargo run -p sync-test` to make sure the sync integration tests still pass.
   Note: You need to have [node](https://nodejs.org/) installed for running the integration tests.
-  - Run `cargo clippy --all-targets --all-features` to make sure that linting passes (You may need to `rustup component add clippy` first).
+  - Run `cargo clippy --all --all-targets --all-features` to make sure that linting passes (You may need to `rustup component add clippy` first).
   - Run `cargo fmt` to ensure the code is formatted correctly.
+  - If you have modified any Kotlin code, check that `./gradlew ktlint detekt` runs without emitting any warnings.
+  - If you have modified any Swift code, check that `swiftformat --swiftversion 4 megazords components/*/ios && swiftlint` runs without emitting any warnings or producing changes.
-- Your patch should include new tests that cover your changes.
+- Your patch should include new tests that cover your changes, or be accompanied by explanation for why it doesn't need any.
 It is your and your reviewer's responsibility to ensure your patch includes adequate tests.
+- Your patch should include a changelog entry in [CHANGES_UNRELEASED.md](../CHANGES_UNRELEASED.md) or an explanation of why it does not need one.
+Any breaking changes to Swift or Kotlin binding APIs should be noted explicitly
+- If your patch adds new dependencies, they must follow our [dependency management guidelines](./dependency-management.md).
+  Please include a summary of the due dilligence applied in selecting new dependencies.

 When submitting a PR:
 - You agree to license your code under the project's open source license ([MPL 2.0](/LICENSE)).
 - Base your branch off the current `master` (see below for an example workflow).
 - Add both your code and new tests if relevant.
-- Run `cargo test` and `cargo clippy` to make sure your code passes linting and tests.
 - Please do not include merge commits in pull requests; include only commits with the new relevant code.
 - Your patch must be [GPG signed](https://help.github.com/articles/managing-commit-signature-verification) to ensure the commits come from a trusted source.